tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-function.md

 3. A VS Code Explorerben kattintson a jobb gombbal a deployment.template.json fájlra, és válassza a **Build and Push IoT Edge solution** (IoT Edge-megoldás összeállítása és leküldése) lehetőséget.

-Amikor a megoldás összeállítására utasítja a Visual Studio Code-ot, az elsőként lekéri az adatokat az üzembehelyezési sablonból, és létrehoz egy deployment.json nevű fájlt egy új **config** nevű mappában.
-Ezután futtatja a következő két parancsot az integrált terminálon: `docker build` és `docker push`.
+When you tell Visual Studio Code to build your solution, it first takes the information in the deployment template and generates a deployment.json file in a new folder named **config**.
+Then it runs two commands in the integrated terminal: `docker build` and `docker push`.
 A két parancs létrehozza a kódot, tárolóba helyezi a függvényeket, majd leküldi a kódot a megoldás inicializálásakor megadott tárolóregisztrációs adatbázisba.

 ## <a name="view-your-container-image"></a>A tárolórendszerkép megtekintése